International Health Insurance

 Note: The medication identical to Tylenol is called Panadol in Hungary.

 We believe that a student’s mental health is just as important as their physical well-being.
 Adjusting to the demands of academic challenges and a new urban environment can be stressful.
 Talking with a professional counselor can help you find ways to manage academic pressures, personal problems, and cultural adjustments.
 The BSME Campus provides a counselor, and a psychologist who will be available to BSME students.
-For those seeking long-term counseling outside the campus setting, an experienced clinical and pastoral psychologist is also available.
+For those seeking long-term counseling outside the campus setting, an experienced clinical and psychologist is also available.

-Our on campus psychologist Agnes Tóth is available on Mondays from 2 to 4 pm, in room 218.
+A psychologist, Ágnes Tóth is available on a weekly basis on campus.
 To make an appointment, e-mail email@example.com.
-Mark BSM/E at the subject!
+Mark BSM/E at the subject.

 BSME is committed to providing all participants with equal access and opportunity to our academic environment.
 We can typically provide the same (or similar) academic accommodations to which you are currently entitled at your home institution.
 To qualify, you need to provide a reliable proof of conditions to the BSME Budapest Office.
 A signed letter from your learning disabilities office or advisor, or an email sent by an appropriate staff person from your home institution will suffice.